BHBNETWORK/lightning-ui-webapp/README.md

 Run `npm install` and `bower install` to install all the required local dependencies.

-Run `gem install compass` to install the SCSS compiler.

 ## Build & development

 Run `grunt` for building and `grunt serve` for preview.